webclinic017/edgedb/docs/resources/guides/tutorials/chatgpt_bot.rst

 Create a local Gel instance
 ---------------------------

-To create our instance, let's initialize our project as an Gel project.
+To create our instance, let's initialize our project as a Gel project.
 Run the following in the root of the project:

 .. code-block:: bash